nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 The following features are not done yet and will be implemented in the next update.

-* Order filter results of contacts and modules by how much they match the specified parameters.
+* Order filter results of contacts and modules by how much they match the specified parameters (Coming soon).
-* Differentiate instructor tags in module cards for instructors with the same name.
+* Differentiate instructor tags in module cards for instructors with the same name (Coming soon).

 --------------------------------------------------------------------------------------------------------------------